metatypedev/ghjk/docs/manual.md

 By default, your ghjkfile has an env called `main`.
 Envs can inherit from each other and by default inherit from the `main` environment.
-Inheritance is additive based for most env properties and allows easy composition.
+Inheritance is additive on most env properties and allows easy composition.
 Please look at the [envs example](../examples/envs/ghjk.ts) or the [kitchen sink](../examples/kitchen/ghjk.ts) example which show all the knobs available on envs.

 You can then access the envs feature under the `envs` section of the CLI: